PULKIT-OP/LEETCODE-QUESTIONS/README.md

 ## 📚 Repository Features

 - 📂 **Topic-wise Organization** for easier navigation and revision.
-- 🧠 **Multiple Approaches** for many problems, ranging from brute-force to optimal solutions.
+- 🧠 **Multiple Approaches** for most of the problems, ranging from brute-force to optimal solutions.
 - 📝 **Detailed Comments** explaining the intuition and implementation at every important step.
 - 🔗 **Direct Problem Links** included inside each solution file.
 - 💡 **Interview-Oriented Solutions** focused on clarity, readability, and learning.